TomatenKuchenDEV/docs/docs/counting.md

 ### Failed counts

-The leaderboard displayed when using the command `leaderboard countingfail` lists all users that have failed a count.
-It displays how many times a user failed in total.
+The leaderboard shown when using `leaderboard countingfail` displays how many times in total a user made a mistake while counting.

 ## Settings